Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_07.md

     + theory of knowing and being at the same time
         + satisfies the desire to being in contact with reality

-The structural-functional organization / patterns of intelligibility (<-- Plato) is the same pattern by which the thing is organized.
+The structural-functional organization / patterns of intelligibility (`<--` Plato) is the same pattern by which the thing is organized.

-+ when making sense of sth I share the same structural-functional organization of what I1m making sense of
++ when making sense of sth I share the same structural-functional organization of what I'm making sense of
     + when making sense of things, the pattern in the mind is the same as in the pattern in the world
 + but: not everything I think is true
-    + only after doing the axial/Socratic/Platonic rational reflection we get to idos/structural-functional organization
+    + only after doing the axial/Socratic/Platonic rational reflection we get to eidos/structural-functional organization

 Process/test of trying to determine whether st is real

 1. relevant organ of cognition is functioning normally; mind operating optimally
-2. env is not creating distortions; medium operating optimally
+2. environment is not creating distortions; medium operating optimally
 3. convergence of multiple sources/senses; intersubjective agreement

 + if 1-3. holds, you are in conformity with reality